columbusinteractive/typo3-easycaptcha/README.md

 ## Usage
 After you've installed the extension, you will see a new field called "Easy captcha" in your TYPO3 forms editor.
 Simply add the field and you are good to go.
+Don't forget to add the static typoscript file in your template!

 ## Customization
 The following options are available in the TYPO3 form editor: